bitmakerlabs/wdi-february-2019/08-programming-fundamentals-collections-and-iteration/build-files/markdown/LESSON.md

 --

-I only bring up the curlys as you will find examples like this when you're looking up the documentation.
+I only bring up the curlys as you'll find examples like this when you're looking up the documentation.

 ---